rburade21/study/core_java.md

 #### Why is the Java main method static?
 It is because the object is not required to call a static method.
 If it were a non-static method, JVM creates an object first then call main() method that will lead the problem of extra memory allocation

+#### when finally block may not executed?
+If the JVM exits while the try or catch code is being executed, then the finally block may not execute.
+Likewise, if the thread executing the try or catch code is interrupted or killed, the finally block may not execute even though the application as a whole continues

+#### Can we access the non-final local variable inside the local inner class ?
+Yes, we can access the local final variables using the method local inner class because the final variables are stored on the heap and live as long as the method local inner class object may live

+#### How to access the static nested class ?
+like static class methods, a static nested class cannot refer directly to instance variables or methods defined in its enclosing class: it can use them only through an object reference.
+They are accessed using the enclosing class name.
+To instantiate an inner class, you must first instantiate the outer class

+#### Can we define an interface within the class ?
+Yes, you can define an interface inside a class and it is known as a nested interface.
+You can't access a nested interface directly; you need to access (implement) the nested interface using the inner class or by using the name of the class holding this nested interface.

+#### Can we define a class within the interface?
+Yes, you can define a class inside an interface.
+In general, if the methods of the interface use this class and if we are not using it anywhere else we will declare a class within an interface